KarnbirKhera/CUDA-Vector-Addition/README.md

 <br><br><br>
 <h1>A Deeper Dive into Vector Addition</h1>
-To better understand the performance of each of the optimization techniques, an analysis into the vector addition operation it'self provides a great starting point.
+To better understand the performance of each of the optimization techniques, an analysis into the vector addition operation itself provides a great starting point.

 <br>
 <p align="center">